nick-hio/jhx/packages/jhx/README.md

 }
 ```

-Computing dynamic headers and values at trigger time (runs client-side in the browser):
+Computing headers and values with client-side functions:

 ```tsx
 function SearchButton() {